Envira Gallery Review: The Best WordPress Image Gallery Plugin?

 And, finally, the mode which displays sharing buttons via the Social addon that is available on Pro licenses and above.

 Those are just some of the ways you can use this plugin, and you can view more examples of Envira Gallery in action on the demo page of the website.

 The features we’ve outlined above are all well and good, but some users are looking to build quality image galleries using a free plugin.

-If this describes your predicament, you’re in luck.
+If this describes your situation, you’re in luck.
 The official WordPress plugin directory stocks the Envira Gallery Lite version.
-The plugin has garnered 70,000 downloads and currently enjoys a stellar 4.7 rating.
-Compare these stats to the main rival, NextGen Gallery Lite, which has a far bigger user base — more than a million — but a relatively disappointing 3.3 rating.
+The plugin has garnered more than 100,000 active installations and currently enjoys a stellar 4.8 out 5 rating.
+Compare these stats with the main rival, NextGen Gallery Lite, which has a far bigger user base — more than 800,000 — but a slightly less impressive 4.3 rating.